-While we cannot clean up trash sites ourselves, we will inform local volunteer groups about sites and will inform Source to Sea Cleanup groups in the area about the trash.
+We will inform local volunteer groups and Source to Sea Cleanup groups about reported trash sites.
 By helping us to identify sites early, you have taken a really important step toward a clean and healthy river.

-The Connecticut River Watershed Council appreciates you taking the time to report a site in need of help.
-Thank You!
+Thank you for taking the time to report a site in need of help!